ragkasi/BreatheSafe/README.md

 - Maven
 - Docker Desktop (using Linux containers is recommended)
 - A Twilio account with valid credentials
+- An ngrok account with an authtoken and a reusable URL (optional but recommended)
 - Git (optional)

 ## Setup and Implementation